awang191/Final-Project/README.md

-Public Health Dictionary & Language Simplification
+Public Health Dictionary & Communications Simplification Device
 1. Includes a comprehensive public health dictionary
 2. Includes a Python script for replacing complex jargon with simplified definitions to enhance readability for the general public